-The fair value of each class of the Notes is categorized within Level 2 of the hierarchy, reflecting the use of inputs derived from prices for similar instruments.
+The fair value of the Class A Notes is categorized within Level 2 of the hierarchy, reflecting the use of inputs derived from prices for similar instruments.
 The fair value of each class of such Notes is assumed to be equal to the initial principal amount of such class of Notes.

-The fair value of the certificates is categorized within Level 3 of the hierarchy as inputs to such fair value calculation are generally not observable.
-To calculate the fair value of the certificates, World Omni Financial Corp. utilized a valuation model.
+The fair value of the Class B Notes is calculated at a discount to par by discounting the Class B Notes' expected cash flow at a yield of 4.727%.
+The fair value of the Class C Notes is calculated at a discount to par by discounting the Class C Notes' expected cash flow at a yield of 5.027%.
+The fair value of the Class B Notes and the Class C Notes and the fair value of the certificates is categorized within Level 3 of the hierarchy as inputs to such fair value calculation are generally not observable.
+To calculate the fair value of the Class B Notes, the Class C Notes and the certificates, World Omni Financial Corp. utilized a valuation model.
 This model forecasts future cash flows from the pool of Receivables, the interest and principal payments on each class of Notes and the servicing fee.
-The resulting cash flows to the certificates are discounted to present value based on a discount rate that reflects the total loss exposure to these cash flows and current market interest rates.
+The resulting cash flows to the Class B Notes, the Class C Notes and the certificates are discounted to present value based on a discount rate that reflects the total loss exposure to these cash flows and current market interest rates.
 In completing these calculations, World Omni Financial Corp. made the following assumptions: